+At the other end of the suburbanisation process, there is an important literature which has examined the growing differentiation within suburban locations and emergence of decline with a particular sub-group of these places.
+Terms may vary but the broad details are clear: these are older inner suburbs, often from the post-war years where housing is becoming obsolescent compared with newer suburban developments, but reinvestment is more sporadic and uncoordinated than in the urban core.
+Many of these locations suffer a combination of social problems (high unemployment and crime, for example) and poor infrastructure and public services (Randolph and Freestone 2012; Hanlon 2010).

 While the broad drivers of the suburbanisation of poverty are clear, we would of course expect to see some degree of variation between places, as processes are historically and institutionally contingent as the evolutionary economics literature highlights (Boschma and Frenken 2006).
 Cooke and Denton (2015) show variations in patterns of poverty decentralisation between the major US metropolitan areas.
 In a closely-related study of spatial segregation in European cities, Musterd et al (2016) show variation in both pace and direction of change in recent years, and how this relates to a number of structural characteristics including the strength of ties to the global economy and the nature of the local welfare regime.

 In the UK context, we would expect various factors to influence the pace of change.
 First there is city size, positively related both to agglomeration benefits and disbenefits, but also to the physical separation and hence commuting costs that go with suburban residence.
 We would expect pressures to be greater in the larger conurbations, with London a clear outlier in the UK context.
-Second, there is the state of the local economy, which translates into both wage levels and housing costs, and hence affordability for lower income households.
+Second, there is the state of the local economy which translates into both wage levels and housing costs, and hence affordability for lower income households.
 Affordability indices for England show wide variations between cities with particular problems again in London which contains seven of the ten local authorities with the least affordable housing in 2016 (ONS 2017).
 It is in the higher cost locations that the cuts and caps in Housing Benefits will also have most impact (DWP 2014).

-The relationship between suburbanisation and segregation may not be simple.
-While, in general, we might expect that ultimately cities will become more segregated as poverty suburbanises – Ehrenhalt’s ‘urban inversion’ thesis – it is possible that the processes bring at least a temporary reduction in segregation as inner urban neighbourhoods become more mixed during a transitional stage.
+The relationship between suburbanisation and spatial segregation or unevenness may not be simple.
+While, in general, we might expect that cities will ultimately become more segregated as poverty suburbanises – Ehrenhalt’s ‘urban inversion’ thesis – it is possible that the processes bring at least a temporary reduction in segregation as inner urban neighbourhoods become more mixed during a transitional stage.
 Bailey et al (2016) show exactly this kind of change at work in Amsterdam during the early 2000s, for example.
 It is also possible in theory for decentralisation or suburbanisation to be associated with a dispersal of poverty and hence a longer-term reduction in segregation rather than new concentrations emerging in suburban locations although, in practice, this seems highly unlikely given that spatial inequalities have been almost the defining feature of modern cities.

 Conceptual and measurement challenges